gchq/gaffer-doc/docs/administration-guide/gaffer-deployment/quickstart.md

     [Apache Accumulo](https://accumulo.apache.org/).
 - **Map Store** - In memory JVM store, useful for quick prototyping.
-- **Proxy Store** - This provides a way to hook into an existing Gaffer store, when used all operations are delegated to the chosen Gaffer Rest API.
+- **Proxy Store** - This provides a way to hook into an existing Gaffer store, when used all operations are delegated to the chosen Gaffer REST API.
 - **Federated Store** - Similar to a proxy store however, this will forward all requests to a collection of sub graphs but merge the responses so they appear as one graph.